-The following management's discussion and analysis ("MD&A") of the activities, results of operations and financial condition of Red Light Holland Corp. ("Red Light", "RLH", or the "Company") is for the three and nine month periods ended December 31, 2020, and the comparable periods in 2019.

-The discussion should be read in conjunction with the Company's unaudited condensed interim consolidated financial statements for the three and nine months ended December 31, 2020, and related notes thereto (the "2021 Q3 Interim Financial Statements") and the annual audited consolidated financial statements for the years ended March 31, 2020 and 2019.
+The following management's discussion and analysis ("MD&A") of the activities, results of operations and financial condition of Red Light Holland Corp. ("Red Light", "RLH", or the "Company") for the year ended March 31, 2021, and the comparable year ended March 31, 2020.
+The discussion should be read in conjunction with the audited financial statements for the years ended March 31, 2021, and March 31, 2020 and related notes thereto.
 The Company's financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+All monetary amounts are reported in Canadian dollars unless otherwise noted.
+These documents, as well as additional information on the Company, are filed electronically through the System for Electronic Document Analysis and Retrieval (SEDAR), and are available online at www.sedar.com.

-The 2021 Q3 Interim Financial Statements are presented on a consolidated basis with the Company's three whollyowned subsidiaries, being:
+The Financial Statements are presented on a consolidated basis.
+The significant subsidiaries of the Company at March 31, 2021 are as follows: